Domus Aurea - Rome: Our Offers

 WHY VISIT THE DOMUS AUREA?

-The only way to visit the Domus Aurea (Golden House) is to take part in a guided tour with a fixed starting time.
-With this tour you will be able to discover the ancient residence of the Emperor Nero in all its splendor, thanks to the multimedia installations with virtual reality placed along the route.
+The only way to visit the Domus Aurea is to join a guided tour at a predetermined time.
+With this tour, you will discover Nero’s ancient residence in all its magnificence, thanks also to multimedia installations and virtual reality experiences along the itinerary.

 OTHER ATTRACTIONS